Privacy Policy - Mobile Applications

 As a company whose livelihood depends on data and its proper treatment, Opensignal takes data privacy and security very seriously.
 As such we have taken steps to go well beyond basic privacy and data protection requirements.

-We request your consent to collect information relating to the network performance your device experiences, which may include the types of personal data described below, in order to measure the performance, availability and/or signal quality of communication networks (the “Opensignal Services”).
+We request your consent to collect information relating to the network performance your device experiences, which may include certain types of personal data described below, in order to measure the performance, availability and/or signal quality of communication networks (the “Opensignal Services”).

+IF YOU HAVE RIGHTS AS A RESIDENT OF COLORADO, CONNECTICUT, OR VIRGINIA, PLEASE SEE YOUR DATA SUBJECT RIGHTS IN SECTION 9.
 IF YOU HAVE RIGHTS UNDER THE CALIFORNIA CONSUMER PRIVACY ACT, PLEASE SEE THE CCPA SUPPLEMENT BELOW IN SECTION 10.
 IF YOU HAVE RIGHTS AS A RESIDENT OF NEVADA, PLEASE SEE YOUR NEVADA PRIVACY RIGHTS IN SECTION 11.

 2. MOBILE APPLICATIONS